dmmagdal/NeuralTextToSpeech/HiFiGAN_TF/README.md

      * The training and validation files are specified via the arguments passed into `train.py`.
 I swapped that out for the setup that I have in GradTTS & FastPitch, where the files are in a folder called `filelists/` and read from there.
      * `mel_dataset.py` is an attempt to emulate the original data loading function from PyTorch.
 Given that the original uses `scipy.io.wavfile.read()` to read in the audio data, there will be some slight differences in the data when compared to using tensorflow to read in the audio (as shown in the `AudioProcessing/` folder).
 Thus, there isn't really a reason to use it over the `data.py` module that's been create and used across the other audio models.
  * Tried to add a `build()` call for the models (generator and discriminators) but found it quite cumbersome.
 For that reason, I've also created methods to initialize the models via Tensorflow's functional API.
 I dont like it compared to sub-classing `tf.keras.Model` but the models can be built immediately after initialization.
+     * Additionally, I found an issue when trying to initialize the mpd discriminator model, there seemed to be an issue with the shape of the tensor (because the DiscriminatorP layer breaks down the inputs into its base dimensions).
+Need to investigate further by finishing data loading & comparing it to the original repo (particularly the audio or y input to the discriminator models).

 ### TODO List (for V1 release)